sgoel97/blog/content/blog/quant/index.md

 ---
-title: Quant Finance Resources
+title: Acing the Quant Interview
 date: "2022-03-25"
-description: Some resources for Quantitative Finance.
+description: A quick guide to how to get ready for quant interviews.
 ---

-## Interviewing

 How to land a job in quant finance (focused primarily on trading).